"Phrases you never thought you'd say..'I

 Adornato is a first-generation Canadian, born in Montreal, Quebec, to Italian/French immigrants.
 He spent much of his childhood in Riyadh, Saudi Arabia before his family settled in Ottawa, Canada.
 He creates his original artwork at his 1400 sqft studio, steps away from Gatineau Park, near Ottawa.
 He is loosely represented by UNION 613 and the Ottawa Art Gallery | Art Rental and Sales.

-WATCH THIS: Adornato recently gave a talk at the Ottawa chapter of Pecha Kucha (similar to TEDx talks) where he discussed his work over the last decade.
+WATCH THIS: Adornato gave a talk at the Ottawa chapter of Pecha Kucha (similar to TEDx talks) where he discussed his work over the last decade.

 This recent body of artwork is an exploration of Canada’s evolving identity, and a juxtaposition of the old and the new.
 Although the visual aesthetic of my creations are rooted in antiquated 'Canadiana' motifs, the subject matter and themes that influence the artwork are often inspired by Canadian and global contemporary, economic, and sociopolitical issues.
 The pieces become cultural allegories and epigrams that reflect my interpretation of our rapidly evolving civilization.